wpsocio/wptelegram/src/README.txt

 13. Post Edit Page (Block Editor)

 == Changelog ==

+= 3.0.3 =
+- Improved logging for better diagnosis
+- Fixed the wrong post data when importing posts
+- Fixed the issue caused by upgrade for fresh installations
+- Fixed the settings not saved issue
+- Fixed the Update failed issue in block editor for drafts
+- Fixed the fatal error for old block editor posts

 = 3.0.2 =
 - Fixed the issue of posts not sent when using WP CLI